 The farther back in time the listed priority dates, the longer the wait.
 For example, by looking at the Visa Bulletin, you might notice that a married person with U.S. citizen parents as well as siblings will get a green card slightly faster through the parents, because category F3 is moving about a year ahead of category F4 (for applicants from most countries, that is; people from Mexico and the Philippines wait much longer than others, due to high demand from those countries).

 On the other hand, you might see a "C" in some categories, meaning there's no wait at all.
 This has sometimes been true of category 2A in recent years (though the normal wait is between two and five years for 2As).

 If one of the potential petitioners is the intending immigrant's immediate relative, so that the entire application process will go fairly quickly, you could simply file that one application, and assume all will go well.
 (You'll find out fairly soon, in any case.)

 In any other situation, however, it can be well worth having more than one petitioner file an I-130 on the immigrant's behalf.
 Why?
 Because circumstances can change with the passage of time.
 A petitioner might die or lose interest in helping the immigrant.

-What if the petitioner dies before the immigrant gets the green card?
-Some possible remedies exist in such cases, including something called "humanitarian reinstatement" and a law assisting surviving spouses of U.S. citizens described in "What If Your Spouse Dies Before You Get Your Green Card?"
-Nevertheless, such remedies may, depending on the facts of the situation, not work in all cases.
+If the petitioner dies before the immigrant gets the green card, some possible remedies exist, including something called "humanitarian reinstatement."
+There's also a law assisting surviving spouses of U.S. citizens described in Can Immigrant Still Get Green Card After U.S. Petitioner/Sponsor's Death?
+Nevertheless, such remedies might, depending on the facts of the situation, not work for you.